 Should I Hire an Interventions Counsellor?

-This is entirely dependent on family of the addict and the nature of the addiction suffered.
+This is entirely dependent on the family of the person and the nature of the addiction suffered.

 With the correct guidelines and preparation, some families are able to stage an intervention successfully without the help of an intervention counsellor while others favour having a professional overseeing the procedure.

 In some cases, having an interventions counsellor running the process is a must.
 For example, if the person is mentally ill, acts violently or has been in treatment before and relapsed, then it’s important that you recruit the services of a professional.

 If you are unable to do this, seek the help of a religious leader to help in the intervention.
 Ensure that the person understands the procedure and runs it accordingly.